Headless agents with the default import

 node,temporal-worker,docker, orcloudflare.

-This page shows the smallest headless setup: defineAgent + runtime: 'stateless' + @fabric-harness/sdk/lite.
-The same init(), session.prompt(), session.shell(), session.skill(), and session.task() APIs work from the Full SDK entrypoint too.
+This page shows the smallest headless setup: the bare @fabric-harness/sdk import + headless defaults + @fabric-harness/sdk.
+The same init(), session.prompt(), session.shell(), session.skill(), and session.task() APIs work from @fabric-harness/sdk/strict too.

 fabric-harness run echo --message "hello"Or expose it as a webhook: